 The eleven paired intercostal spaces contain the intercostal muscles, nerves, arteries, veins and investing fascia.
-Bordered by the rib, above and below, the deep fascia of the thorax, superficially, and the endothoracic fascia and pleura, internally, the intercostal space contains essential respiratory muscles, the neurovascular supply to the thoracic wall, and contributes to the integrity of the thoracic cage.
+Bordered by the rib, above and below, the deep fascia of the thorax, superficially, and the endothoracic fascia and pleura, internally, the intercostal space contains essential respiratory muscles, the nervous and vascular supply to the thoracic wall, and contributes to the integrity of the thoracic cage.